-Advances in technology are allowing us to learn more about how birds can travel huge distances under their own power.
-Not long ago, tracking equipment was so heavy it would weigh birds down.
-Now, very light GPS tracking equipment – less than 1.5 grams – can be used to track birds without hampering their flights.
+Advances in technology are allowing us to learn that birds can travel huge distances under their own power.
+Very light GPS tracking equipment – less than 1.5 grams – can be used to track birds without hampering their flights.

 The albatross flies so efficiently that it uses less energy in flight than when it’s sitting on dry land!

 Albatrosses soar with amazing prowess over the Southern Ocean using a flying technique called dynamic soaring.
 Dynamic soaring allows albatrosses to tap into the energy of the wind and can be used when the wind speed is higher than 30 km per hour, or 18 mph – which it usually is.

 In 1873, the French writer Jules Verne wrote his famous novel in which Phileas Fogg of London attempts, against all odds, to get ‘Around the World in Eighty Days’ after a newspaper makes the claim that it should be possible to make a complete circuit of Earth in eighty days.
 Fogg accepts the challenge and, after many adventures, succeeds by the skin of his teeth.

 The challenge would not have been a problem for an albatross.
 In fact, a gray-headed albatross was recorded making a complete circuit of our planet in just 46 days.

 We now know that the wandering albatross only comes to dry land when it is time to breed.
 Once a chick leaves the nest, it may stay at sea for as long as five years.